obfuscurity/tasseo/README.md

 ### InfluxDB

 Tasseo can also be configured to fetch metrics from an [InfluxDB](http://influxdb.org/) server.
 The necessary environment variables are `INFLUXDB_URL` and `INFLUXDB_AUTH`.
+Within the configuration, each target must also contain a `series` attribute that

 The formats of these variables are: